Trance (2013 film): Plot

 Elizabeth convinces Simon to spare Franck and bring him with them to get the painting.
-The trio go to a parking garage and collect a red car, which they drive to a warehouse.
+At a parking garage, the trio collect a red car and drive it to a warehouse.
 During the trip, Elizabeth reveals that Simon had previously come to her for help with his gambling addiction.
-They started an affair, but he became obsessed with her, jealous, and, eventually, abusive.
-Fearing for her life, she re-directed the hypnosis to make him forget her.
-Unfortunately, when Franck hit Simon on the head, it brought back a vague sense of his memories of Elizabeth, and, in his confused state, he imagined the driver of the car who hit him as Elizabeth and strangled the woman to death.
+They started an affair, but he became obsessive, jealous, and, eventually, abusive.
+Fearing for her life, she used hypnosis to make him forget her.
+When Franck hit Simon on the head, it brought back a vague sense of his memories of Elizabeth.
+In his confused state, he imagined the female driver who hit him as Elizabeth and strangled the woman to death.
+Her body is in the car's trunk.

-At the warehouse, Elizabeth finds the painting and the body of the driver in the trunk of the car.
-Simon gives Elizabeth the painting and then douses the car in fuel.
-Because Franck is still zip-tied to the steering wheel, Elizabeth begs Simon to not set the car on fire, but to no avail.
-While the fuel ignites and Franck struggles to free himself, Elizabeth runs away.
-She returns in a truck, which she drives into Simon, pinning him against the car.
-Both Simon and the car in which Franck is trapped are pushed through the wall of the warehouse and into a river.
-Franck manages to escape, and it is implied that Simon is killed.
-Elizabeth makes sure Franck is alright before she disappears.
+At the warehouse, Simon gives Elizabeth the painting and then douses the car in fuel, with Franck still zip-tied inside it.
+To save Franck, Elizabeth drives a truck into Simon.
+Both Simon and the car are pushed through a wall and into a river.
+Franck escapes, while Simon dies.
+Elizabeth later disappears.

-Sometime later, Franck is swimming in his apartment while thinking of Elizabeth.
-A package is delivered, and inside he finds an iPad that contains a video of Elizabeth, who has the painting hanging on the wall behind her.
-She reveals that, when she hypnotized Simon to make him forget her, she also hypnotized him to steal a painting for her to pay her back for his abuse, which is why Simon broke his agreement with Franck, and it is shown that the text message Simon received before being hit by the car was from Elizabeth and told him to deliver the painting to her.
-Elizabeth tells Franck that he can try to find her and recover the painting, or he can open an app on the iPad called "Trance", and a recording of her voice will erase her and the whole ordeal from his memory–the choice to remember or forget is his.
-Franck is shown debating whether to press the button as the screen cuts to black.
+Franck later receives an iPad containing a video of Elizabeth, who now has the painting.
+When Elizabeth hypnotized Simon to make him forget her, she also told him to steal a painting for her as payback for his abuse.
+That is why Simon betrayed Franck.
+The text Simon received before being hit by the car was from Elizabeth and instructed him to deliver the painting to her.
+Franck can try to find Elizabeth and recover the painting, or he can open "Trance", an app on the iPad with a recording of her voice that will erase her and the whole ordeal from his memory–the choice to remember or forget is his.